 About Work2BeWell

-Work2BeWell is a teen-led mental health and wellness program focused on providing mental health resources for teens, educators, and communities.
+Work2BeWell is a teen-led mental health and wellness program focused on providing free mental health resources for teens, educators, and communities.
 Our goal is to promote wellness across the country, working to normalize the conversation about mental health and reduce the stigma through education.

 Work2BeWell is committed to fostering an inclusive environment for all and welcomes participation of groups traditionally underrepresented in mental health conversations like minorities, persons with disabilities, and the LGBTQIA+ community.